Why choose a Saxon Sheep Jetter?

-While these units are light in comparison, they still require two people to lift so there has also been lifting handles included to make it more user friendly to shift around.
+The Jetter is manufactured from high quality stainless steel here in New Zealand which has a superior look but also importantly reduces the weight of the unit down to 111kg and is also corrosion free.
+While these units are light in comparison to others, they still require two people to lift so there has also been lifting handles included to make it more user friendly to shift around.

 Like the Lincoln Jetter, the Saxon also has a magic eye system to activate the jets of water.
 The magic eye system works efficiently so that if sheep are not moving through the Jetter then no product is dispersed, this means no liquid is being released; hence no wastage and no need to recycle contaminated dip but once the sheep start walking through the race and break a beam they immediately get hit with product.